90 year-old Waterbury woman dies after hit-and-run

 Especially when a person has managed to live as long of a life as this elderly woman, her death is very unexpected for those who knew her.
 In addition, this woman's lifestyle probably did not put her at risk for this type of accident.
 She reportedly enjoyed gardening, cooking, and going to church.

 Whenever a family member dies, as difficult as it is emotionally, financial challenges can also arise.
-Family members struggling to process the death of a loved one may want to consider consulting a reputable Connecticut personal injury lawyer who is well-versed in securing compensation for costs incurred as a result of a fatal motor vehicle accident.
+Family members struggling to process the death of a loved one may want to consider consulting a reputable auto accident lawyer who is well-versed in securing compensation for costs incurred as a result of a fatal motor vehicle accident.

 Looking for an experienced Waterbury injury lawyer?
 Contact D'Amico & Pettinicchi today.